 I have insurance through my spouse and don’t have either of the health plans listed.
 Am I still eligible to take advantage of the FRT and Wellness Leave Policy?
 If so, what HRA should I complete?

 Yes, you may still apply for and receive FRT and Wellness Leave provided all policy requirements have been met.
 Most insurance carriers provide employees with an online Health Risk Assessment.
-Once you complete it, you should receive a confirmation email that you can submit to HR to verify that you have completed it.
-However, in the event that you may not, you may want to take a screenshot of the last page of the HRA that clearly shows that you have completed the health survey.
-Should you not receive the confirmation email, you can instead scan and submit the completion screenshot to HR, along with the completed Affidavit.
+Once you complete it, you should receive a confirmation certificate or email that you can submit to HR to verify that you have completed it.
+In the event that you do not, you may take a screenshot of the last page of the HRA that clearly shows that you have completed the health survey (name, date, etc.) to scan and submit to HR, along with the completed Affidavit.
+If your insurance does not provide an HRA, please email POWERUP@uh.edu for a link to an approved assessment.

-After I confer with my supervisor and receive approval to use the incentive on a particular day/s, how do I record my time off?
+After I confer with my supervisor and receive approval to use wellness leave on a particular day/s, how do I record my time out?

-(For Supervisors) If my employee is approved for Wellness Leave, will I be notified?
+If an employee is approved for Wellness Leave, will I be notified?
 How will the time be awarded and tracked?

-If you have additional questions regarding the Interim Fitness Release Time and Wellness Leave Policy, please contact Human Resources Customer Service at 713 743-3988, or email us at POWERUP@uh.edu.
+If you have additional questions regarding the FRT and Wellness Leave Policy, please contact Human Resources’ Customer Service at 713 743-3988 or email POWERUP.uh.edu.